shamblett/sporran/README.md

 Sporran is a [PouchDB](http://pouchdb.com/) alike implementation for Dart.

-It uses Lawndart(browser local storage client) and Wilt(browser CouchDb client) and an in memory hot cache for a extra slickness to allow browser based CouchDb users to transition between online and offline modes and carry on working normally.
+It uses Lawndart(browser local storage client) and Wilt(browser CouchDB client) and an in memory hot cache for a extra slickness to allow browser based CouchDB users to transition between online and offline modes and carry on working normally.

 When the browser is online Sporran acts just like Wilt, i.e is a CouchDB client, but all database